jasonbayton/11ty/_src/projects/managed-settings/index.md

 - Custom in-app heading & logo
 - Leverage a generic application icon

-In future versions it'll be possible to configure a custom intent also, useful for highly-modified OEM Android builds that may leverage non-standard Settings intents.
+In future versions it'll be possible to configure custom intents also, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities.

 Customisation is available per organisation ID, and costs £500 up-front for up to 2,000 devices.
 Beyond 2,000 a nominal fee per installed device will be requested and go towards continued development of BAYTON projects.